Azure/azure-kusto-sdmt/doc/ToADX/20SQLToADX_ADXFunction.md

 ### Scenario

 The following scenario is used to explain the concept.
 The source database is a SQL database and the destination is an ADX database.
 The data is transferred in day slices.
 The data is partitioned by the column `Ts`.
-The data is transferred from the source table `Core.Measurement` to the destination table `Measurement`.
+The data is transferred from the source table `Core.Measurement` to the destination table `Core_Measurement`.

 ![Senario Overview](./../../doc/assets/sql-to-adx/SMDT_SQLtoADXFunctionScenario.png)